mmacedoeu/swapi/README.md

 ### Docker support

-Ongoing testing for Docker based build and CI with Dockerfile present and almost ready
+There is a docker image on docker hub

+`docker pull mmacedoeu/swapi`

+`docker run -p 8080:8080 mmacedoeu/swapi`

+### Snapd support

+Look for Snap install [instructions](https://docs.snapcraft.io/core/install) for your OS and install swapi with:

+`sudo snap install swapi --channel=edge --devmode`

 ### Cloud support

-Support for heroku based Cloud services with provided Procfile, should work on any cloud provider based on Docker and with minor manifest files on any Cloud provider
+Support for heroku based Cloud services with provided Procfile, should work on any cloud provider based on Heroku Procfile and with minor manifest files on any Cloud provider

 ## Usage